tfabris/BlueGigaEmpeg/README.txt

 then this step has already been done for you.
 If you obtained it directly from BetzTechnik, then you will need to do these steps.

 The firmware upgrade is done with a USB-A-to-micro-USB cable.
+This is a different kind of cable than the one that was supplied with the Arduino board.
-You must supply the cable yourself, since none are supplied with the BetzTechnik board.
+You must supply the micro cable yourself, since none are supplied with the BetzTechnik board.
 You probably already have a few of these cables kicking around.

 Steps: